AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_NamespaceTier.md

 An attribute that specifies `Namespace` performance.

-**Note:** Namespace Tiers will be removed in the next version.
+## Note

+Namespace tiers are only applicatble for version 1-preview.
+Namespace tiers are removed in version 1.
 Please remove references to it.

 ## Properties